AUCKLAND, NEW ZEALAND.

 10 years on the professional cycle racing circuit (Pro cycling Tour) in Usa and Canada, including 5 USA Professional road cycling championships in Philli (50 times up the Manayunk Wall!).
 A mini season in Europe which included the major climbing events such as the Tour of Spain (Vuelta), Dauphine Libre, Midi Libre, Tour du laude and the Tour of Luxemborg.

-He has coached more than 300 riders over the last 7 years at this camp.
+He has coached more than 300 riders over 8 years at this camp.

 Weekend: Saturday and Sunday

 29th/1st (10 spaces left) – Leap Year Day